- kubectl installed.

 To specify different destination/credentials, change the following parameters in the manifest file:

-Kubernetes master nodes can use taints to limit the workloads that can run on them.
-The manifest for managed Elastic Agent defines tolerations to run on master nodes.
-Agents running on master nodes collect metrics from the control plane components (scheduler, controller manager) of Kubernetes.
-To disable Elastic Agent from running on master nodes, remove the following part of the DaemonSet spec:
+Kubernetes control plane nodes can use taints to limit the workloads that can run on them.
+The manifest for standalone Elastic Agent defines tolerations to run on these.
+Agents running on control plane nodes collect metrics from the control plane components (scheduler, controller manager) of Kubernetes.
+To disable Elastic Agent from running on control plane nodes, remove the following part of the DaemonSet spec:

 kubectl create -f elastic-agent-managed-kubernetes.yaml